 Association Les Suites du Pantographe

-On the site of the Old Cremines Sawmill, we try to establish a place of family life, work and integrated exchanges and aim for the long-term creation and maintenance of interpersonal links at the local, regional and supra-regional level.
-We are also trying, in general and as far as possible, to gradually reduce our ecological footprint, increase our autonomy and de-de-sustain our way of life.
-We offer our members, sedentary or visitors, the opportunity to share the use, maintenance and development of the infrastructure.
-We consider that the project as a whole does not have an ideal form, and we hope that it remains in motion, flexible according to the initiatives of the members commonly involved.
+Crémines is a small village of 500 souls nestled against Jura mountains in the French speaking region of Canton Bern.
+On the site of a former sawmill, we try to establish a place of integrated family, work, cultural and associative life.
+We aim to create long-term interpersonal links at the local, regional and supra-regional level.
+We are also striving to gradually reduce our ecological footprint and increase our autonomy.
+We offer our members, whether living on site, staying for a while or passing by, the opportunity to make the place their own – i.e. share the use, maintenance and development of the infrastructure.
+We consider that the project as a whole does not have an ideal form, and we hope that it remains in motion and flexible, evolving according to the initiatives of the members involved at a given time.

-At a time when fragmentation and division in our societies are threatening, and considering the challenges posed by the important changes before which we are collectively addressing, it becomes urgent to restore its primary place to the link in general, to be the main object of our attention, our care, our action.
+At a time when fragmentation and division loom over our societies, and at a time where important changesset us upfor challenges before which we collectively stand, it becomes urgent to put relation, link, bonding intheir primary place and to make themthe main object of our attention, our care, our action.

 Legal form, goals and seat

-Under the name Of The Pantograph Suites, a non-profit association was created governed by these statutes and articles 60 and following of the Swiss Civil Code.
+Under the name of Les Suites du Pantographe, a non-profit association was created governed by the present statutes and articles 60 and following of the Swiss Civil Code.

 To do this, the association focuses in particular on: